-Corneal ulcers occur commonly in cats with agenesis, large ulcers may be able to be seen with the naked eye, however, your veterinarian may use a fluorescein stain, which is a harmless orange dye.
+Corneal ulcers are common in cats with agenesis, large ulcers can be seen with the naked eye, however, your veterinarian may use a fluorescein stain, which is a harmless orange dye to see small ulcers.
 This is placed in the eye and will show up corneal erosion.

 Treatment depends on the severity of the condition and may include:

 Cryoepilation to freeze the hair follicles in mild cases.